OpenMaine/maineballot/_posts/2024-11-05-Q5_StateFlag.md

 ## Tell me more
 People have been flying unofficial versions of the Pine Tree Flag for years.
 This would make it the official flag.
-In 2023, the state legislature passed legilsation allowing this referendum question to see whether citizens want the new flag.[^6]
+In 2023, the state legislature passed legislation allowing this referendum question to see whether citizens want the new flag.[^6]

 ## Follow the money
 The costs to change flags would be absorbed into existing budgets.[^4]